 As you can see, the Beef Mash is low in fiber (although it’s still a respectable level) and higher in protein.
 It’s also a little on the low side in regards to fat.
 If you look through the other recipes, you’ll realize each one has its own strengths and weaknesses.

 The pet food is gently-cooked.
 There are no high-temperature vats involved nor is there any extrusion.
 Once cooked, each ingredient is carefully and precisely mixed in small batches by a specially-made, one-of-a-kind machine.

-The food is then frozen.
 This keeps the critical nutrients sealed within and the food highly digestible.
 Overall, the preparation process keeps the meals well-balanced and nutritious.

 All Nom Nom’s boxes contain the appropriate meal packs for your pet, dry ice to cool the container, and insulators to keep it cool.
 The meals should arrive cool to the touch and may sometimes even arrive frozen.